Optable/optable-ios-sdk/README.md

 }
 ```

-The SDK `identify()` method will asynchronously connect to the configured sandbox and send IDs for resolution.
+The SDK `identify()` method will asynchronously connect to the configured DCN and send IDs for resolution.
 The provided callback can be used to understand successful completion or errors.

-> :warning: **Client-Side Email Hashing**: The SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the sandbox.
+> :warning: **Client-Side Email Hashing**: The SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the DCN.
 The Email address is **not** sent by the device in plain text.

 Since the `sendIDFA` value provided to `identify()` via the `aaid` (Apple Advertising ID or IDFA) boolean parameter is `true`, the SDK will attempt to fetch and send the Apple IDFA in the call to `identify` too, unless the user has turned on "Limit ad tracking" in their iOS device privacy settings.

 > :warning: **As of iOS 14.0**, Apple has introduced [additional restrictions on IDFA](https://developer.apple.com/app-store/user-privacy-and-data-use/) which will require prompting users to request permission to use IDFA.
-Therefore, if you intend to set `aaid` to `true` in calls to `identify()` on iOS 14.0 or above, you should expect that the SDK will automatically trigger a user prompt via the `AppTrackingTransparency` framework before it is permitted to send the IDFA value to your sandbox.
+Therefore, if you intend to set `aaid` to `true` in calls to `identify()` on iOS 14.0 or above, you should expect that the SDK will automatically trigger a user prompt via the `AppTrackingTransparency` framework before it is permitted to send the IDFA value to your DCN.
 Additionally, we recommend that you ensure to configure the _Privacy - Tracking Usage Description_ attribute string in your application's `Info.plist`, as it enables you to customize some elements of the resulting user prompt.

 The frequency of invocation of `identify` is up to you, however for optimal identity resolution we recommended to call the `identify()` method on your SDK instance every time you authenticate a user, as well as periodically, such as for example once every 15 to 60 minutes while the application is being actively used and an internet connection is available.